 The film was produced by David O. Selznick, in uncharacteristic hands-off style.
 Cooper said, Selznick “…didn’t have the slightest idea what I was doing, but he said that Shoedsack and I had only made three films, but they were all smashes, so he’d back me all the way.
 And, he did, too.
 He never interfered, never tried to tell me what to do” (Senn).

 Composer Max Steiner was told to recycle some of his scores from other films, but ignored the front office instructions and created one of the signature horror film scores.
 He composed the music in two weeks and had another two weeks to record it.
 “King Kong was made for music,” he said, “It was the kind of film that allowed you to do anything and everything from weird chords and dissonances to pretty melodies” (Senn).
+Kong’s roars were a lion’s run at half speed and printed in reverse.
+The whole experimental sound design of the film was revolutionary; talkies were only a few years old, and nobody had ever asked what a dinosaur sounded like before.

 Author Michael Benson asserts that King Kong is the “greatest monster in the history of film.”
 Cooper had originally thought of using either a live gorilla, or a man in a gorilla suit, with menacing Komodo dragon lizards as a nemesis.
 But that plan was both unsatisfying both from an imagination point of view and a budgetary one; it was much too expensive.
 Then, Cooper saw an experimental reel of Creation, a film proposed by special effects pioneer Willis O’ Brien.
 He had first vivified prehistoric life in 1914 in The Dinosaur and the Missing Link.
 His previous masterpiece was the 1925 version of The Lost World in which a rampaging dinosaur destroys London.
 The effects in The Lost World were persuasive and dramatic.
 You could watch a brontosaurus breathe!
 Producer Merian C. Cooper felt Creation, in which humans were shipwrecked on an island of prehistoric creatures was exciting, but plotless.
 One completed reel of this film acted as an inducement to go ahead with King Kong, however, and some of the Creation footage did end up in the film.
 O'Brien was, in Cooper’s words, “A true genius.
 The only way he could communicate an idea was sketching out.
 He could sketch animals, particularly prehistoric animals, better than any man who ever lived.
 He was certainly the most brilliant trick and special effects man that Hollywood had ever seen.”